Spanish Riding School

 Hint

-Please note that your Vienna PASS will be activated with the first scan even if you receive a ticket for the following day.
+Please note that your Vienna PASS or FLEXI Pass will be activated with the first scan even if you receive a ticket for the following day for the morning exercise.
 The day of the first scan is the first day of use.
 We ask you to take this into account when planning your journey!

-Please note that the Vienna PASS gives you standing room only for admission to the morning work at the Spanish Riding School.
+Please note that the Vienna PASS or FLEXI Pass gives you standing room only for admission to the morning exercise at the Spanish Riding School.

 Things to see:

-More information about the exact program and ticket sales can be found on the website of the Spanish Riding School.
+More information about the exact program, additional dates and ticket sales can be found on the website of the Spanish Riding School.

 Public